openhoat/deno-precise/README.md

 03:384 [Info    ] [Cluster worker #2] Web server running.
 Access it at: http://localhost:8002/
 ```

-> Set the concurrency (number of workers) with `WORKERS` env var, or let by defaults and launch as many workers as the available CPU cores.
+> Set the concurrency (number of workers) with `WORKERS` env var, or let by default and launch as many workers as the available CPU cores.

 ```shell
 $ http :8000/